prateeksingh74/leetcode-solutions/README.md

 # LeetCode Solutions by Prateek Singh

+This repository contains my solutions to LeetCode problems for the Top Interview 150 Questions, organized by difficulty.
+Each solution includes code, a short explanation to the solution, and complexity analysis.

 ## 📊 Stats
 - 🔢 Problems Solved: 4
   - 🟢 Easy: 2
   - 🟠 Medium: 1
   - 🔴 Hard: 1
 - 🧩 Languages: 3

-## 📊 Stats

-## 📊 Stats

-## 📊 Stats

-This repository contains my solutions to LeetCode problems for the Top Interview 150 Questions, organized by difficulty.
-Each solution includes code, a short explanation to the solution, and complexity analysis.

-## 📊 Stats
-- Problems Solved: 3
-- Languages: 3
-- Goal: Solve 200+ questions by July 12

 ## 🗂️ Folders
 - `easy/` – beginner-level problems
 - `medium/` – intermediate challenges